para-lipics/para-lipics/README.md

 This template is **unofficial**, and **Dagstuhl Publishing does not currently accept Typst documents**.

-Most conferences using the LIPIcs format accept **PDF submissions**, so _in theory_, you could submit a paper typeset with Typst.
+Most conferences using the LIPIcs format accept **PDF submissions**, so _in theory_, you can submit a paper typeset with Typst.
-However, we strongly discourage using this template for official submissions: doing so risks a **desk reject** if the publisher's formatting requirements are not strictly followed.
+However, we strongly discourage using this template for official submissions: your paper may be desk rejected if the publisher's formatting requirements are not strictly followed.

 If your paper is accepted, you will still need to **convert your Typst source to LaTeX** to submit it to the publisher.
 This may be feasible via tools like [**Pandoc**](https://pandoc.org/) or even LLMs.